Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 2.6]{HuangHC18})} Let $\Ga$ be a group acting transitively on $[n] = \{1, 2, \ldots, n\}$, and let $G = \Cay(\Ga, S)$ be a Cayley graph on $\Ga$.
 Then $\PP_i$ is an equitable partition of $G$ and the corresponding quotient matrix $B_{\PP_i}$ is symmetric and independent of the choice of $i \in [n]$.
 Moreover, if $\l$ is an eigenvalue of $G$ which is not an eigenvalue of $B_{\PP_i}$, then for each $k \in [n]$ we have

 \end{thm}

-Using this result, Huang et al. computed explicitly the second largest eigenvalue of a normal Cayley graph on a highly transitive group under a certain condition; see \cite[Theorem 3.5]{HuangHC18} for details.
-This result was then used to obtain the second largest eigenvalues of a majority of normal Cayley graphs on $S_n$ such that the connection set coontains no element with support of size greater than $5$; see \cite[Theorem 4.1]{HuangHC18}.
+Using this result, Huang, Huang and Cioab\u{a} computed explicitly the second largest eigenvalue of a normal Cayley graph on a highly transitive group under a certain condition; see \cite[Theorem 3.5]{HuangHC18} for details.
+This result was then used to obtain the second largest eigenvalues of a majority of normal Cayley graphs on $S_n$ such that the connection set contains no element with support of size greater than $5$; see \cite[Theorem 4.1]{HuangHC18}.
 As corolloaries, the following known results for $n \ge 3$ were recovered (see parts (a) and (b) of Theorem \ref{Aldous-conj-spec}): If $G_T$ is a complete graph, then the spectral gap of $\Cay(S_n, T)$ is equal to $n$ \cite{Diaconis81}; if $G_T$ is a star, then the spectral gap of $\Cay(S_n, T)$ is equal to $1$ \cite{FOW85}.

+In \cite{Dai18}, Dai introduced a variant of the family of Johnson graphs, called the full-flag Johnson graphs, and discussed their combinatorial properties.
+He proved among other things that for $n > d \ge 1$ the full-flag Johnson graph $FJ(n,d)$ is isomorphic to the Cayley graph on $S_n$ with connection set the set of $(n-d)$-reducible permutations of $S_n$, where for $1 \le m \le n-1$ a permutation $\sigma \in S_n$ is called \emph{$m$-reducible} if $m$ is the largest integer such that $[n]$ can be partitioned into $m$ parts $I_1, \ldots, I_m$ such that each part $I_i$ consists of consecutive integers in $[n]$ and is fixed setwise by $\sigma$.
+The eigenvalues of $FJ(n,1)$ were studied in \cite{Dai18}, where it was conjectured that the second largest eigenvalue of $FJ(n,1)$ is equal to that of a specific tridiagonal matrix of order $n$.
+In \cite{HuangHC18}, Huang, Huang and Cioab\u{a} noted that this conjecture is true and follows easily from Theorem \ref{thm:AldThm} and an argument using Theorem \ref{thm:HandHC}.